s386Fall2023/s386Fall2023.github.io/_assignments/03python.md

 ----
-**9. Use a dictionary comprehension to create a dictionary where the keys are the numbers between 100 and 200 (inclusive) that are divisble by 10 and the value associated with each key is the key divided by 100.**
+**9. Use a dictionary comprehension to create a dictionary where the keys are the numbers between 100 and 200 (inclusive) that are divisible by 10 and the value associated with each key is the key divided by 100.**

 *Desired result*
 ```